 In 1893 the Great Flood of Brisbane left a path of destruction in its wake.
-The total rainfall in Brisbane for over 8 days was about 20 inches (500mm) and the Brisbane River rose 23 feet (7 metres) above its ordinary level – 10 feet (3 metres) higher than the flood of 1890.
+The total rainfall in Brisbane over 8 days was about 20 inches (500 mm) and the Brisbane River rose 23 feet 9 inches (7.2 metres) above the mean spring tide and 10 feet over the previous highest flood mark (1890).
 Brisbane suffered approximately £2,000,000 worth of damages.
-The Victoria Bridge and the Indooroopilly Railway Bridge were swept away and in Queen Street, the businesses of Finney, Isles and Co, drapers, Perry Brothers, the goldsmiths, Hall Company, H. L. Davies and Gordon and Gotch, all suffered major damage.
+The Victoria Bridge and the Indooroopilly Railway Bridge were swept away and in Queen Street, the businesses of Finney, Isles and Co, drapers, Perry Brothers, the goldsmiths, Hall Company, H. L. Davies, and Gordon and Gotch, all suffered major damage.

-In the Argus a reader wrote “The terrible disaster which has befallen Brisbane during the past few days has arroused universal sympathy amongst all classes”.
-The magnitute of the present calamity in Queensland calls for world – wide recognition and should touch the hearts and pockets of everyone whose last coin is not yet spent or pledged.
+In the Argus (Melbourne) a reader wrote, “The terrible disaster which has befallen Brisbane during the past few days has arroused universal sympathy amongst all classes”.
+The magnitude of the present calamity in Queensland calls for world-wide recognition and should touch the hearts and pockets of everyone whose last coin is not yet spent or pledged.
 I trust that Victoria, as a colony, will once more respond promptly and generously to the cry of suffering humanity beyond her borders.”
 (Argus, 11 February 1893 p.9)

 Messages of sympathy were received from all over the world including the Secretary of State for Canada, the Queen of England and the Premier of New Zealand.
 Relief funds were received from all over Australia and abroad.
 By October 1893 the total amount of funds raised was £83,015.